 The Mahabharata is the longest epic poem with over 100,000 Sanskrit verses ever written in ancient India.
-The epic tells the story of two branches of a royal family, who fought in the Kurukshetra war for the ultimate throne of Hastinapura.
-As per scholars, the epic poem may have been composed in the 4th century BCE or earlier.
+The epic tells the story of two branches of a royal family who fought in the Kurukshetra war for the ultimate throne of Hastinapura.
+According to scholars, the epic poem may have been composed in the 4th century BCE or earlier.

-Being the longest epic ever written in human history, it also has given us great characters, like – Krishna, Arjuna, Bhima, Karna, Draupati, and many more.
-However, beside Krishna (who is believed to be an avatar of Lord Vishnu), Arjuna is the second most popular character of the Mahabharata.
+Being the longest epic ever written in human history, it also gives us great characters, like Krishna, Arjuna, Bhima, Karna, Draupadi, and many more.
+However, besides Krishna (who is believed to be an avatar of Lord Vishnu), Arjuna is the second most popular character in the Mahabharata.

 How Many Wives Did Arjuna Have?

-However, Arjuna could have had two more wives if he did not refuse to marry Urvasi – a celestial nymph of the haven of Lord Indra, and Uttara – the princess of Matsya kingdom.
+However, Arjuna could have had two more wives if he had not refused to marry Urvasi, a celestial nymph of the haven of Lord Indra, and Uttara, the princess of the Matsya kingdom.

 How Did Arjuna Get To Marry Draupadi?

-Arjuna won Draupadi at her swayamvara declared by her father – the king of Panchal state.
-The swayamvara was a one type of blind arrow throwing contest organized to select the best possible husband Draupadi could get from the participants of the contest.
+Arjuna won Draupadi at her swayamvara, declared by her father, the king of Panchal state.
+The swayamvara was a type of blind arrow throwing contest organized to select the best possible husband Draupadi could get from the contestants.

-However, the final decision was on her and she could refuse to marry the final winner of the swayamvara if she wanted.
-But Arjuna amused Draupadi with his unmatchable skill of archery, and won her as his first wife.
+However, the final decision was on her and she could refuse to marry the final winner of the swayamvara if she wanted, but Arjuna amused Draupadi with his untouchable skill at archery and won her as his first wife.

 Why Was Arjuna Exiled For 12 Years?

-And as you have guessed, Arjuna broke the law one time to take his bow back, when a poor brahmin asked for his help fighting a group of thieves.
+And as you have guessed, Arjuna broke the law once to take his bow back, when a poor brahmin asked for his help fighting a group of thieves.
 The bow was in the room where Draupadi was sharing some romantic time alone with Yudhistira.

-Arjuna knew the consequence of breaking the rule, but he decided to help the poor brahim instead, and went into the room.
-As a result he had to accept the punishment as a exile for 12 years, and this is how the journey of him marrying three other princesses was started.
+Arjuna knew the consequence of breaking the rule, but he decided to help the poor brahmin instead and went into the room.
+As a result, he had to accept the punishment as an exile for 12 years, and this is how the journey of him marrying three other princesses started.

 Why Did Arjuna Marry Ulupi – His Second Wife?

-There she asked Arjuna to marry him before he could go back to his place.
-Arjuna agreed to the proposal and married her.
-Together they spent some time there, and later when she was pregnant with their son-Iravan, Arjuna left the tribe and returned to his ashram.
+Being from the Naga tribe, Ulupi knew some magic spells which she used against Arjuna and managed to bring him to her place.
+There, she asked Arjuna to marry him before he could go back to his place.
+Arjuna agreed to the proposal and he married her.
+Together they spent some time there, and later, when she was pregnant with their son-Iravan, Arjuna left the tribe and returned to his ashram.

 Why Did Arjuna Marry Chitrangada?

-She was mesmerized by his good look, but did not show any immediate affection towards him.
-Later when she went back to her palace, she told her father Chitravahana – the king of Manipur, about Arjuna visiting their kingdom.
+She was mesmerized by his good looks but did not show any immediate affection towards him.
+Later, when she went back to her palace, she told her father, Chitravahana (the king of Manipur), about Arjuna visiting their kingdom.

 The king got excited and invited him to stay with them in the palace, which Arjuna agreed to.
-After some time, Arjuna also started falling for Chitrangada as she intentionally was trying to woo him over her enchanting beauty.
-So, he eventually asked her father to give her hand for marriage.
-Her father, Chitravahana agreed to the proposal with one condition.
+After some time, Arjuna also started falling for Chitrangada as she intentionally tried to woo him over her enchanting beauty.
+So, he eventually asked her father to give her hand in marriage.
+Her father, Chitravahana, agreed to the proposal with one condition.

-The condition was that Arjuna could marry Chitrangada but she would not leave Manipur and her offspring will also be born and brought up here only.
+The condition was that Arjuna could marry Chitrangada, but she would not leave Manipur and her offspring would also be born and brought up here only.
 Arjuna again agreed to the given condition and married Chitrangada.
 It’s said that Arjuna stayed there for about three years before leaving, and they had a son called Babruvahana.

 Arjuna’s Fourth Wife – Subhadra

-When Arjuna left Chitrangada and their son Babruvahana in the Manipur kingdom, he headed to the Dwarka to meet Krishna.
-Actually, Arjuna had been in love with Subhadra for years even before winning Draupadi at her swayamvar.
+When Arjuna left Chitrangada and their son Babruvahana in the Manipur kingdom, he headed to Dwarka to meet Krishna.
+Actually, Arjuna had been in love with Subhadra for years, even before she won Draupadi at her swayamvar.

 Who Was Arjuna’s Favorite Wife?

-Arjuna had four wives in total and out of them, he only stayed with Draupadi, and Subhadra.
-He left the other two wives, Ulupi and Chitrangada in their own kingdom after spending some time with them.
+Arjuna had four wives in total, and of them, he only stayed with Draupadi and Subhadra.
+He left the other two wives, Ulupi and Chitrangada, in their own kingdom after spending some time with them.
 So, it’s hard to judge whom Arjuna loved the most.
-Even though according to many scholars Arjuna kept Draupadi above all of his wives, he loved Subhadra the most.
-The reasons?
+Even though, according to many scholars, Arjuna kept Draupadi above all of his wives, he loved Subhadra the most.

 Well, Ulupi forced him to marry, and Chitrangada tricked him to marry her, so they are out of the list of Arjuna’s favorites.
 From the remaining two wives, Arjuna had to share Draupadi with his other four brothers, and could only meet her every 5 years.
-So, practically speaking Arjuna spent most of his life with Subhadra, also they were in love way before Draupadi came into the picture.
+So, practically speaking, Arjuna spent most of his life with Subhadra.
+They were in love way before Draupadi came into the picture.